Tips to help calm your pets during New Year’s Eve celebrations - NewsBreak

 Kristen Hudson with Oahu SPCA said if you know your dog has anxiety around loud noises it is best to prepare and plan before the big night.

 “It’s important to prepare.
 So, what I recommend to pet owners is that they make sure their dogs all have collars with accurate tags.
-It’s a good time to get your pet microchipped if they aren’t already,” Hudson explains.What does ‘Auld Lang Syne’ mean?
+It’s a good time to get your pet microchipped if they aren’t already,” Hudson explains.Suit filed after lost dog with owner’s number on collar adopted

 She adds that having a proper collar and getting microchipped offers added security just in case your pet does run away.
 When a shelter does find a stray dog, they always check to see if they can locate the animal’s owner.